-The British Syrian Society will be holding a conference at the University of Damascus to discuss day-to-day issues that reflect the suffering of the Syrian people as a result of the war.
-The first day of this seminar aims to explore major challenges faced by both the Syrian people and their government as they try to survive out this unprecedented war.
-The second day will examine the future prospects and opportunities, which the country can harness once the war subsides.
+In May of 2017, the British Syrian Society hosted a conference at Damascus University to discuss day-to-day issues that reflect the suffering of the Syrian people as a result of the war.
+The first day of this conference explored many topics relating to the various ramifications and challenges faced in Syria including the topics of corruption and of battered public services.
+The second day of the conference examined the future prospects and opportunities which the country can harness once the war subsides.